 You will receive \$5000 for completing the CALERIE study.
 This reimbursement will be provided in installments throughout the study according to your time and effort.
 Your study doctor or coordinator will give you more information on the reimbursement schedule.
 If you do not complete the study, your reimbursement will be prorated for the visits which have been completed.
-Your check will be requested from the LSU payroll department when you complete the study or at the appropriate milestone if you are compensated during the course of the study.
-It usually takes about 2-3 weeks for it to arrive at Pennington.
+If you are or have been an employee of LSU within the last two calendar years, the normal employee payroll deductions will be withheld.